Lucy Van Pelt: History

 The third new character in Peanuts after Violet and Schroeder, Lucy made her debut on March 3, 1952.
 Originally based on Schulz's adopted daughter Meredith, Lucy was a goggle-eyed toddler who continually annoyed her parents and the older kids.
 Her future irascibility was hinted at in a 1953 strip when she tells Charlie Brown that she'd just been expelled from nursery school.
 Over the next two years, she aged up so that by 1954, she appeared to be about the same age as Charlie Brown.
 (The early strips with toddler-age Lucy were not reprinted until after Charles Schulz's death.)
 Within a few months of her introduction, Schulz altered Lucy's eyes to have the same appearance as that of the other characters, except for small extra lines around them which were also later sported by her two siblings.
 Lucy has short, black hair and wears a blue dress with blue socks and saddle shoes until the late 1970s when Schulz began showing the strip's female characters in pants and shirts in order to keep their outfits more contemporary.
 By the late 1980s, she had switched to this look permanently.

-Lucy was named after Louanne Van Pelt, a former neighbor of Charles Schulz in Colorado Springs and, according to David Michaelis of Time Magazine, was modeled after Schulz's first wife, Joyce.

-In a 1967 interview with Psychology Today, Schulz said that his favorite characters were Snoopy, Linus and Charlie Brown.
+Lucy was named for Louanne Van Pelt, a former neighbor of Schulz in Colorado Springs, Colorado.
+According to David Michaelis of Time, was modeled after Schulz's first wife, Joyce.
+In a 1967 interview with Psychology Today, Schulz said his favorite characters were Snoopy, Linus, and Charlie Brown.
 "Lucy is not a favorite, because I don't especially like her, that's all.
 But she works, and a central comic-strip character is not only one who fills his role very well, but who will provide ideas by the very nature of his personality."
 Also in the article, Schulz added that Lucy was mean, because supposedly weak people dominating strong people is funny: "There is nothing funny about a little boy being mean to a little girl.
 That is simply not funny!
-But there is something funny about a little girl being able to be mean to a little boy."

-He continues: "You have to give (Lucy) credit though; she has a way of cutting right down to the truth.
+But there is something funny about a little girl being able to be mean to a little boy ...
+You have to give (Lucy) credit though; she has a way of cutting right down to the truth.
 This is one of her good points.
 She can cut through a lot of the sham and she can really feel what's wrong with Charlie Brown which he can't see himself."